Mortgage As a Self-Employed Person | How’ll you be assessed?

 House builder

-Can the lender use the latest year’s figures only?
+Can the lender use only the latest year’s figures?

 Some mortgagors with at least two years of accounting would prefer the lender to use only the most recent year’s figures rather than taking an average of the previous two years.